 Choose CostX® for Advanced BIM Estimating

-Exactal’s CostX® platform is renowned worldwide as a leading BIM estimating solution for a variety of applications.
+Exactal’s CostX® platform is renowned worldwide as a leading BIM estimating takeoff software for a variety of applications.
 Our 5D BIM software supports exports from all major design packages, as well as advanced viewing tools, user-defined properties and a wide variety of other features.

-To speak to your local Exactal team about the BIM capabilities of CostX®, feel free to reach out through our online contact page.
+To speak to your local Exactal team about the BIM capabilities of our estimating software for construction, feel free to reach out through our online contact page.